 If you grew up in the late eighties or early nineties playing video games then Mike Tyson’s Punch-Out on the Nintendo Entertainment System should bring back a ton of memories.
 This game is now a cult classic and back in 1987 was the 1st of the Punch-Out series to appear on a console.
-I remember the first time I played as a kid and was instantly hooked at the quirky cast of boxing characters your character Little Mac had to beat.
-Who could forget the first time you saw King Hippo appear and laugh your face off when you saw a punch drop his shorts for the first time.
-The magic of this NES classic game was never quite repeated even though they tried with later console generations and specifically Super Punch-Out on Super Nintendo.
+I remember the first time I played as a kid and was instantly hooked by the quirky cast of boxing characters your character Little Mac had to beat.
+Who could forget the first time you saw King Hippo appear and laugh your face off when you saw a punch drop his shorts for the first time?
+The magic of this NES classic game was never quite repeated even though they tried it with later console generations and specifically Super Punch-Out on Super Nintendo.

 All the boxing characters that appear in the 1987 version of Punch-Out are great and each brings a unique style and personality to the game.
 In total there are 23 matches featuring 14 fighters in Mike Tyson’s Punch-Out, this includes Little Mac the main boxer of the game that you control.
-You compete in 3 boxing circuits – The Minor Circuit, The Major Circuit and The World Circuit.
+You compete in 3 boxing circuits – The Minor Circuit, The Major Circuit, and The World Circuit.

 Here is the list of all characters that appear in Mike Tyson’s Punch-Out on the Nintendo system.
+Little Mac’s opponents are listed in order of appearance.

 Minor Circuit Characters